 - Ensure students have completed the online Registration Form (to include submission of their current contact details and addresses). - Take a copy of a student's identity page, visa/travel vignette page from his/her passport and/or separate BRP.
-These copies are scanned using a verified document scanner by the relevant member of staff scanned and saved electronically into the student's file on SIMS ad in a backup folder.
+These copies are signed and dated by the relevant member of staff and are also scanned and saved electronically into the student's file.